mautrix/docs/bridges/go/meta/authentication.md

 0. Open a private chat with the bridge bot.
 Usually `@instagrambot:your.server` or `@facebookbot:your.server`
    * If the bot doesn't accept the invite, see the [troubleshooting page](../../general/troubleshooting.md)
-1. Send `login` to the bridge bot.
+1. Send `login <mode>` to the bridge bot.
 The bot should ask you to paste cookies, which will happen in step 6.
-   * If the bridge is *not* configured with a specific `mode`, then you also have to specify the mode here (facebook, messenger or instagram).
+   * You can choose `facebook` or `messenger` to use cookies as described below, or `messenger-lite` to use username/password auth.
+For Instagram, only cookies using the `instagram` mode are supported.
 2. Open the website in a private window (facebook.com, messenger.com or instagram.com, depending on what you configured the bridge to use).
 3. Open browser devtools and go to the network tab.